leYellowPin/GDGME/INSTRUCTIONS.md

 # > IN-GAME EDITOR

+NOTE: There may be keybinds that wasn't listed.

 - Enable & Disable in-game editor by changing global.editor to true - false.
 - Press Enter to open the editor if it is enabled.
 - Editor keybinds: